 Maternal mortality and morbidity rates in Burkina Faso are among the highest in the world.
 A Burkinabe woman dies from pregnancy-related complications every three hours, and for each maternal death that occurs, 20 to 30 women suffer from pregnancy-related disabilities.
 Approximately 29% of Burkinabe women have an unmet need for modern contraception, and maternal and newborn health programs remain severely under-funded in Burkina Faso.

-The RESPOND Project at EngenderHealth has been on the ground in Burkina Faso since 2010 assessing local needs for family planning services, and developing a program to make these services more accessible.
-This two-year project will support Burkina Faso in its efforts to improve family planning programs and increase access to long-acting and permanent methods of contraception.
+The RESPOND Project at EngenderHealth was on the ground in Burkina Faso from 2010 to 2012 assessing local needs for family planning services, and developing a program to make these services more accessible.
+This two-year project supported Burkina Faso in its efforts to improve family planning programs and increase access to long-acting and permanent methods of contraception.

-More specifically, RESPOND provides technical assistance with clinical training, quality assurance, approaches to service provision, evaluation, and research to the Government of Burkina Faso, local NGOs and selected facilities.
-In collaboration with the AWARE II Project, RESPOND also provides local support for behavior change efforts, assisting with communication material design.
+More specifically, RESPOND provided technical assistance with clinical training, quality assurance, approaches to service provision, evaluation, and research to the Government of Burkina Faso, local NGOs and selected facilities.
+In collaboration with the AWARE II Project, RESPOND also provided local support for behavior change efforts, assisting with communication material design.

 - Making motherhood safer